backstage/backstage/plugins/user-settings/api-report.md

 //
 // @public (undocumented)
 export const UserSettingsSignInAvatar: ({ size }: Props_5) => JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "UserSettingsTab" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const UserSettingsTab: React_2.FC<Props_6>;

 // Warning: (ae-missing-release-tag) "UserSettingsThemeToggle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //